 What Legal Challenges Could Arise Over Gene Hackman’s Estate?

-Legal battles over Hackman’s estate may be on the horizon, as suggested by his son’s recent decision to retain a well-regarded California estate planning and probate attorney.
+Legal battles over Hackman’s estate may be on the horizon, as suggested by his son’s decision to retain a well-regarded California estate planning and probate attorney.
 However, this remains merely speculation — as there are many reasons for hiring an attorney after a loved one’s passing that have little to nothing to do with challenging their estate planning documents.
 At this stage, drawing firm conclusions would be premature.

 That said, if any of Hackman’s children do choose to bring a will contest or trust contest, they may face significant legal hurdles.
 The evidence needed to contest a will or trust successfully tends to be substantial, and dissatisfaction with an inheritance (or lack thereof) does not qualify as legal grounds for seeking to have either estate planning document invalidated.
 Instead, a contest must be based on legitimate concerns, such as lack of capacity, undue influence or fraud.